ceph/ceph-tools/models/reliability/README.txt

 	If an NRE is considered to be a failure, the amount of data lost is assumed to be the smaller of a placement group or an object.

+    Comments on site-and multi-site reliability modeling

+	I characterize sites by a FIT rate, which can be based on the expected periodicity of the regional disaster (e.g. a 100 year flood or a 1000 year earthquake).
+Perhaps the model should allow different sites to have different FIT rates ... although I fear that this might add worthless precision to otherwise approximate numbers.

+	It is tempting to think that four geo-sites is plenty, but after a 200 year hurricane hits Atlanta, you will only have three.
+Thus the time to re-replicate to a new site (e.g. 10 days to obtain 1,000 drives, rack them up, re-replicate, ship them to a new data center and bring those replicas back on line).
+The ratio of MTTF/(MTTF+MTTR) is then the long term availability for each replica.

+	When modeling multi-site replicated data, I broke out several independent
+	terms:

+	    a.
+The probability that the primary site will be destroyed before a newly created object can be replicated to other sites.
+This is a very small number, but when we are talking ten or more nines, there are no negligible terms.

+	    b.
+The probability that a primary site will lose all of its copies

+		b1. the probability of one copy failing during the period of interest (e.g. one year) and all others failing during the local recovery period ... which has already been computed above in the RADOS model.

+		b2. the probability that the primary site will fail during the preriod of interest (e.g. one year)

+	    c.
+The probability that a secondary site will be unable to make up for failure b is the sum of:

+		c1.  the probability the secondary site will lose all of its copies during the time required for a remote recovery

+		c2.  the probability the secondary site will have already been destroyed by the time the recovery is needed.

+		c3.  the probability the secondary site will be destroyed during the remote recovery

+	the probability of data loss in a system with N such data centers is modeled as:

+		a + ((b1+b2) * (c1+c2+c3)^(N-1))

+	but I fear that term (a) is wrong, as this seems a single event probability